-Investigation Samples tested Container & Sample volume Turnaround time Additional transpo other comments rt requirements and For additional information on test background and clinical indications, please also refer to the test repertoire on the Pathology website on http://nwlpathology.nhs.uk/ Unless otherwise stated, samples should be sent to the lab oratory on the day of co llection or refrige rated overnight Turnaround times are in working days times may vary from 5 - 15 days according to a complex cultures.
+Investigation Samples tested Container & Sample volume Turnaround time Additional transpo rt requirements and For additional information on test background and clinical indications, please also refer to the test repertoire on the Pathology website on http://nwlpathology.nhs.uk/ Unless otherwise stated, samples Unless otherwise stated, samples should be sent to the laboratory on the day of collection or refrigerated overnight Turnaround times are in working days and will be extended if further referral to a reference centre is required.
+Additional referral laboratory turnaround times may vary from 5 - 15 days according to the isolate and referral work required.
+Turnaround times may also be extended if additional work is required on complex cultures.
 Acanthamoeba culture Corneal scrape Culture medium obtained from laboratory by prearrangement with microbiology.
-3 days Transport pre- inoculated culture medium in a sealed- plastic bag, and the slide prepared by the clinician in a plastic slide container Positive cultures are sent to the London School of Hygiene and Tropical Medicine for confirmation Ascitic fluid cell count, microscopy and culture Ascitic fluid Cell count: approx. 3 mL fluid in EDTA (lavender top)• Microscopy and culture: sterile universal container (2 mL) 5 days Transport to the laboratory on the day of collection Reference Range Cell : <250 count WBCs/μL Blood culture Aseptically-collected venous blood samples Adult set: 5-10 mL/bottle BACTEC [®] FX (aerobic and anaerobic bottles) - Paediatric set: 2-5 mL in single BACTEC FX paediatric bottle 6 days for routine cultures• 14 days for extended cultures if clinically indicated (eg. ?Brucellosis) Transport to the laboratory on the day of collection or store overnight at room temperature Positives phoned.
-Daily culture updates reported electronically.
+3 days Transport pre- inoculated culture medium in a sealed- plastic bag, and the slide prepared by the clinician in a plastic slide container Positive cultures are sent to the London School of Hygiene and Tropical Medicine for confirmation Antifungal susceptibility testing: yeast and filamentous fungi Various sample types sent for Mycology investigations Mycology isolates from sample cultures 5 days Referral Centre: Mycology reference laboratory: reference and diagnostic services Ascitic fluid cell count, microscopy and culture Ascitic fluid Cell count: approx. 3 mL fluid in EDTA (lavender top) Microscopy and culture: sterile universal container (2 mL) 5 days Transport to the laboratory on the day of collection Reference Range Cell : <250 count WBCs/μL